Search

 New Parents

-ECFE is a parenting education program for all Minnesota families with children between the ages of birth to Kindergarten entrance.
+ECFE is a parenting education program for all Minnesota families with children between the ages of birth - Kindergarten entrance.
 Learning opportunities through ECFE may occur in a variety of settings, such as the families' homes, district or community sites, and online parenting education and support.
 Programming and education services often include parents/caregivers and children but may just include parents/caregivers.
-Services may include: - - Book and toy lending library - - Dad and child programs - - Early childhood screening for children ages 3 - 5 - - Home visits - - Information on community resources - - Parent-child activities - - Parent discussion groups - - Play and learn activities for children - - Programs for non-English language learners - - School readiness program for children age 3 1/2 - 4 - - Special events for the entire family - - Single parent program - - Workshops on specific topics NOTE: Call for current class offerings and schedule of events.
+Preschool programs are available for half and full day students.
+ECFE works to strengthen families and engage the ability of all parents to provide an environment that supports the healthy development of their child and their overall success in school.
+Services may include:? ?- Dad and child programs - Early childhood screening for children ages 3 - 5 - Home visits - Information on community resources - Parent discussion groups - Parent-child activities - Play and learn activities for children - Programs for non-English language learners - School readiness program for children ages 3 1/2 - 4 - Single parent program - Special events for the entire family - Workshops on specific topics

 Parent/Child Activity Groups